AtoshDustosh/thesis-project/README.md

 As ksw2 is based on global alignment, we need to cut off the 'D's at the end of cigar in the alignment result and create an alignment result similar to local alignment.

 Then merge the alignment result of part1 and part2, together with the M_area.

+It's pointed out that we use the right-only flag for ksw2 alignment here because we only need to alignment in one direction.

 ### Output